zakilive/iot-cloud-riot/README.md

 Here openocd is needful when normal flash does not work For normal flash:
-`PORT=/dev/ttyACM1 BOARD=nrf52840dk make term flash`
+`PORT=/dev/ttyACM1 BOARD=nrf52840dk make term flash

-### Start Application software from nrf52840dk board
-It works as sensor node, so we start the application from here using:
- `start aws_ipv6_address broker_port`
-For our project it is:
-`start 2600:1f18:6929:5505:5ea4:f15c:41fb:1872 1885`
-`
-User case scenario for running the application:
-It sends 5 periodic data from sensor node to AWS EC2 instance MQTT-SN broker, LED light will also blink 5 times for successful temperature getting

-In case of failure to connect, error message will be shown and LED light will also blink 5 times for attempt to get temperature.

-To solve several issues these dependencies needs to install:
+To solve several issues during flashing these dependencies needs to install:

 #related library for debugging
 `sudo apt install gcc-arm-none-eabi`